MaryHal/dmenu-suite/README.md

 #### Note:

-When spawning a new terminal to run the `runmenu` script (with fzf), sometimes it doesn't properly detach itself from its parent shell.
+When spawning a new terminal to run the `runmenu` script (with fzf), sometimes the new process will not properly detach itself from its parent shell.
 So when the spawned terminal exits, the process started by `runmenu` will also exit.

 ## Xresources